jonans/jump_bms/README.md

 ### Setup environment

+**Minimum Requirements**

+- Python 3.2 or later
+- pipenv

-Make sure you have python3 and pipenv installed.
-Run the following to install requirements and setup shell to run the tools.
+ Run the following inside the jump_bms directory to automatically install the rest and setup shell to run the tools.

 ```shell
 pipenv install